 Acorns can be a pain to clean up, especially in Houston, where acorns come down heavily in the fall.
 Acorn producing Oak trees are some of the best trees for Houston landscapes.

-With autumn in full swing, now is the time to spend time in acorn pick up.
+With autumn in full swing, now is the time to spend time in using lawn equipment to pick up of acorns from your lawn.
 Besides cluttering your yard, here are some reasons for picking up acorns:

 - Acorns can hurt your lawn and inhibit the growth of your grass.